hadenlabs/zsh-flutter/docs/contributing.md

 # How To Contribute

-Contributions to hadenlabs/zsh-flutter are welcome.
+Contributions to zsh-flutter are welcome.

 ## Getting Started